buckbaskin/buckbaskin.github.io/content/tools-for-thought-ships-log-01.md

 that don't stay within a finite region around the topic.
 These can be reported with their distance from the topic at the end (e.g. "The Math" had a distance of 0.8 and was skipped).
-This would allow for manual searching of topics that were accidentally deemed too far away, but hopefully limit noise from papers that are 99% likely to never be useful
+This would allow for manual searching of topics that were accidentally deemed too far away, but limit noise from papers that are 99% likely to never be useful